lsst-dm/dm_dev_guide/coding/unit_test_coverage.rst

 As usual, the developer instruments the C++ routines for coverage analysis at compilation time by building with :command:`scons profile=gcov`.
-The C++ routines generated from the SWIG :file:`*.i` source are also instrumented.
+The C++ routines generated from the pybind11 source are also instrumented.
 Later when a Python unittester invokes an instrumented C++ routine, the coverage is recorded into the well-known coverage data files :file:`<src>.gcda` and :file:`<src>.gcno`.
 Post-processing of the coverage